Why You Should Consider Using Git, Even If You Are a Solo Developer

 Clicking the “Side-by-side diff” button can make the code comparison even easier.
 In my case, the issue was found in the link.module file.
 Once the issue was identified, I was able to locate a patch for the module in the current development version of Drupal 7.x.
 The expected behavior was restored after replacing the module with the patched code.

-This is one of countless applications of the powerful diff engine in Git.
+This is one of countless applications of the powerful diff engine in Git and a great example of why you should use Git, even if you’re a solo developer.
 This functionality is also very useful for finding infected files in a compromised site, checking the modifications you made in various versions of an application, or just tracking down bugs in your own code.

 Using Git in your development workflow can deliver a real productivity boost when attempting to pinpoint file changes, even if you are a solo developer.
 Happy hunting!